A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

-The most general dark Lagrangian is composed of field strength tensors for the vectors (SM and dark), the kinetic and mass terms for the fermions and the scalars, the Yukawa terms and the potential for $\Phi_H$ and $\Phi_D$:
+After imposing the dark charge conservation, ensuring the stability of the lightest particle in the dark sector which is odd under $\Z_2$, the most general Lagrangian for this scenario, which is composed of field strength tensors for the vectors (SM and dark), the kinetic and mass terms for the fermions and the scalars, the Yukawa terms and the potential for $\Phi_H$ and $\Phi_D$, takes the following form: